 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint!
 Use only clean brake fluid from a sealed container!

-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake caliper by hand on to the brake disc in order to press back the brake pistons.
-Make sure that no brake fluid escapes from the brake fluid reservoir.
-If it does, clean it up.
+- Remove the front brake linings. 🔌 (🕶 p.
+86) - Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake piston back to its basic position and make sure that no brake fluid overflows from the brake fluid reservoir. - Install the front brake linings. 🔌 (🕶 p.
+87)